-Tonto Natural Bridge State Park is an outdoor park, and is susceptible to environmental
+Tonto Natural Bridge State Park is an outdoor park, and is susceptible to environmental hazards.

-- Pack out what you pack in!
-There are no trash cans on the trails. - · Carry drinking water while hiking these trails.
-2 liters of water per person is recommended when hiking. - All trails are steep and strenuous.
-Wear appropriate footwear.
-Closed-toe shoes with good ankle support provide adequate personal protection when hiking. - Stay on defined trails and routes.
+- trash cans on the trails. - · Carry drinking water while hiking these trails.
+2 liters of water per person is - All trails are steep and strenuous.
+Wear personal protection when hiking. - Stay on defined trails and routes.
 Follow all vellow arrows and wood signs under the Natural Bridge.
 Social trails degrade the natural area.
 Do not deviate from defined routes. - Please be cautious while hiking as rocks may fall naturally onto the trail. - Don't climb cliffs or enter unauthorized - No pets or glass containers on trails! - Please be aware that the canyon limits internet access and cell phone reception.